-\begin{enabstract} In light of prevailing data regulations, consumer mobility across diverse markets inherently endogenizes market segmentation.
-Considering such strategic interactions, we define a market segmentation as strategy-proof when no consumer (with positive measure) has an incentive to deviate to another market.
-We show that in every strategy-proof market segmentation, the producer surplus remains at the uniform monopoly level, and the consumer surplus is bounded between the buyer-optimal level and the uniform monopoly level.
-Remarkably, no consumer is worse off than in the case of a uniform monopoly.
-We also construct a family of strategy-proof segmentations to realize every possible welfare outcome.
+\begin{enabstract} Data regulations increasingly enable consumers to switch among market segments, making segmentation an endogenous outcome of strategic interaction.
+We study a model in which consumers choose segments before a monopolist sets segment-specific prices, and define a segmentation as strategy-proof when no consumer with positive measure can profitably deviate.
+Our main result provides a complete welfare characterization: in every strategy-proof segmentation, producer surplus is pinned at the uniform monopoly profit, consumer surplus ranges from the uniform monopoly level to the buyer-optimal level, and every consumer is weakly better off.
+We construct strategy-proof segmentations attaining every feasible outcome in this range.
+A finite-consumer model microfounds our solution concept, with equilibrium outcomes converging to our characterization as the population grows large.